IntersectMBO/plutus/README.md

 ## Running the demo file

-Load `Elaboration.REPL` into your GHCi session or whatever other tool you're using, then call `replFile "src/Demo.pl"`.
+Run `cabal repl`, then do `:m + Interpreter.REPL` to make the REPL available, then call `replFile "src/Demo.pl"`.
 This will load the file.
 You can now interact with a sparse little REPL:

     $> not True
     con[False]()